 You made some amazing pizza dough and put it in the freezer for the next time you want to make homemade pizza.
 But the day you decided to make homemade pizza, you spent the day buying your favorite pizza toppings like pepperoni and fresh mozzarella cheese.
 Trying hard not to forget your ways to thaw frozen pizza dough.

 Then, you spent some time making a homemade pizza sauce for the best flavor on your homemade pizza.
 Next, you are busy preparing dipping sauces.
 But when you go to roll out your dough, you realize, whoops, you forgot to defrost the dough.
 It sounds like a nightmare, and it happened to us.

 Luckily we figured out how to get our frozen pizza dough ready for the oven despite having forgotten to take it out to thaw.
 Of course, you could just give up then and grab a take-and-bake pizza, or you can try an alternative way to thaw your dough.

 We want to share with you so you can learn from our mistakes.
+We’re not talking about just taking fresh dough out of their proofing boxes.
+We’re frozen here, folks.
 Here are the three fastest ways to thaw frozen pizza dough:

 Cold Water Bath